 How do I change my address with the VA?

-Address changes can be submitted at the time enrollment card is filled out or by calling VA at 1-888-442-4551.
+Address changes should be submitted to the VA Education regional office in Muskogee, OK by calling the VA at 1-888-442-4551.

 Which military school credits transfer over to college credit?